-A pure life policy such as a term insurance plan is useful only if you die an untimely death while the policy is active.
-While that is very useful to your family considering how unexpected life is, a plan that gives you both maturity benefits and death benefits is better in case you outlive the policy.
-An endowment policy not only helps your family in case of your demise, but also helps you take care of large expenses that come later in life, such as education of children or grandchildren, a child’s wedding, medical procedures, taking care of retirement income, buying a house, etc.
+The sum assured offered by a term insurance policy is paid only if the insured person dies within the policy term.
+However, this is not the case with an endowment policy.
+A plan that gives you both maturity benefits and death benefits is better in case you outlive the policy.
+An endowment policy not only helps your family in case of your demise, but also helps you take care of large expenses that come later in life, such as education of children or grandchildren, children’s wedding, medical procedures, retirement needs, buying a house, etc.

 Some of the best endowment policies available in India are listed below: